 In December of 2008, Bublé branched out into the world of sports when he became a minority owner of the ice hockey team, the Vancouver Giants.
-He has also began taking on television projects.
-He participated in a new documentary called Music and the Brain on Canadian Television that discusses the scientific effects of music on human cognition.
-He then scored a special musical arrangement for a new episode of the hit American sitcom, 30 Rock.
+He has also began taking on television projects, participating in a documentary called Music and the Brain on Canadian TV that discusses the scientific effects of music on human cognition.
+He then scored a special musical arrangement for a new episode of the hit American sitcom 30 Rock.

 In October 2009, Buble released Crazy Love, featuring duets with Sharon Jones and Ron Sexsmith, followed by a six-song album Special Delivery (2010) and Christmas, a holiday album featuring duets with Shania Twain and Mexican singer Thalia.
 In 2013, Buble released To Be Loved, a mix of standards and pop songs, including a duet with actress Reese Witherspoon.